miroslavpejic85/mirotalk/README.md

 ## Features

-- Is 100% Free and Open Source
+- Is 100% `Free` and `Open Source`
+- No download, plug-in or login required, entirely browser based
 - Unlimited users, without time limitation
 - Room Url Sharing (share to your friends, wait them to join)
 - WebCam Streaming (Front - Rear for mobile)
 - Audio Streaming
-- Screen Sharing to present documents, slides, and more
+- Screen Sharing to present documents, slides, and more...
-- Recording Screen && Audio && Video
+- Recording Screen, Audio and Video
-- Chat Room && Emoji Picker
+- Chat & Emoji Picker
 - Full Screen Mode on click
-- Change Theme
+- Possibility to Change UI Themes
 - Select Audio Input - Output && Video source
 - Right click on Video elements for more options
-- No download required, No account needed, entirely browser based
 - Direct peer-to-peer connection ensures lowest latency thanks to webrtc

 ## Demo